Pure rubbish: Low under pressure after Germany's shocking loss in Spain | Goal.com

 Perhaps they knew what they were doing, though.
 There was certainly nothing of value to be found in Germany's performance against Spain on Tuesday – just pure rubbish.

-Joachim Low's side were outclassed from the first whistle and could have no complaints after an embarrassing 6-0 loss in Seville.
+Joachim Low's side were outclassed from the first whistle and could have no complaints after an embarrassing 6-0 loss in Seville, as Serge Gnabry admitted afterwards.

+"Nothing worked for us tonight," the Bayern Munich winger told UEFA's official website.
+"We could not get a grip on them.
+They deservedly won by such a margin.
+We now know where we are at."

+Which is at a historically low ebb.
+This was Germany's heaviest every defeat in a competitive fixture.

 With Matthias Ginter and Phillip Max repeatedly caught out of position by hat-trick hero Ferran Torres and Dani Olmo, and Robin Koch and Niklas Sule failing dismally to contain Alvaro Morata, Spain looked like scoring every single time they attacked.